 Here we will talk about a third-party solution.
 You can easily limit your own screen time with Cisdem AppCrypt.
-It supports macOS 10.10 or later, including macOS 11 Big Sur.
+It supports macOS 10.12 or later.
 Below is how to use it.

 Putting time limits on your favorite apps and websites can effectively prevent yourself from spending too much screen time on your Mac.

 If you use your Mac for work or school, you may need to stare at the computer screen for long periods of time, and you don’t want to prolong it.
 But distracting websites such as YouTube and Facebook may lead to a decline in productivity and result in prolonged screen time.
 The faster you get your work done, the lesser time you spend on your computer screen.
 It’s a good idea to block such distractions.

 How to limit screen time for adults on Android with Digital Wellbeing You work in front of a computer all day and spend hours on your Android phone after work.
 It becomes the norm for many people.
 Developed by Android, Digital Wellbeing can help you stop using your phone so much.
 It comes with a number of useful features, which can be used to curb screen time.
 Digital Wellbeing is available in Google Play store.

 When you open Digital Wellbeing, you will be presented with the dashboard where it shows the total screen time and the most used individual apps.
 If you tap it, you will find more details.
 This gives you a view of how much screen time is spent and how the time is spent and helps you know where to start with your screen time reduction.